MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/installing-a-bluetooth-device.md

 There are two installation types for Bluetooth profile drivers:

-- **Client-side installation**, for remote devices where the remote device advertises its services and the computer connects to it.
+- **Client-side installation** for remote devices where the remote device advertises its services and the computer connects to it.
 Examples include: mouse devices, keyboards, and printers.

-- **Server-side installation**, where the computer advertises services and remote devices can connect to the computer to use those services.
+- **Server-side installation** where the computer advertises services and remote devices can connect to the computer to use those services.
 For example, a vendor could author a server-side installation to enable a PDA to print to a printer attached to the computer.

 These two installation types require different installation procedures.

 ## Installing a Client-side Profile Driver

-When a user wants to use a Bluetooth-enabled device, the user should bring the device within range of the computer and initiate a connection from the computer to the remote device.
-The following is the installation sequence for a client-side profile driver installation.
+A user that wants to use a Bluetooth-enabled device will bring the device within range of the computer and initiate a connection from the computer to the remote device using the following installation sequence for a client-side profile driver.

 1. Launch Bluetooth Devices in **Control Panel** to find all devices within range of the computer.